Cyberboss/MSPA-Reader/README.md

 # MSPA-Reader
 A parser for the website MSPA that will download comic content into a database for local, forms based, reading.
 Written in pure .NET.

-Simple build with visual studio, or mono`s xbuild with the preprocessor definition linux.
+Simple build the release configuration with visual studio, or mono`s xbuild with the preprocessor definition linux.
 Both will require nuget package restore (Nuget is weird on my arch linux, I had to build using monodevelop the first time).

 Reccommend using SQLLocalDB or SQLServer if possible.
 Sqlite has shown to run into deadlocks during archive operations.
 Support for MySQL coming soon.